fullstackenabler/app_centric/README.md

 ## Getting started

-At a high-level using the ACE framework involves the followint steps:
+At a high-level, using the ACE framework involves the following steps:

 1. Select a supported Cloud Service Provider (CSP) that will host the application
 2. Configure the CSP environment as required by the CNAPP that will protect it